Welcome from the Eastern Region Director, Dr. Patsy O. Squire

 The Y. E. S. (Youth, Education, Service) program guides us in the work we perform.
-We provide workshops for teacher development and mentoring; parent workshops on the new trends in education and how to help children succeed with the Common Core Standards.
+We provide workshops for teacher development and mentoring; parent workshops on the new trends in education and how to help children succeed with new curriculum standards.

-Our youth programs are designed to develop the potential of our youth.
-The high school groups, Xinos (girls) and Kudos (boys) are offered guidance and educational support.
-They participate in community service projects and learn the importance of giving back to their communities.
+Y-Our youth programs are designed to develop the potential of our youth.
+The high school groups, Xinos (young ladies) and Kudos (young men) are offered guidance and educational support.
+They participate in meaningful community service projects and learn the importance of giving back to their communities.
 As a step in enhancing their growth, our youth also connect and network with other professional organizations.
 The young people who have participated in our program successfully go on to college and careers, becoming self-sufficient adults.

-Our service activities have led us to a partnership with the Black Women's Agenda and AARP.
+S-Our service activities have led us to a partnership with the Black Women's Agenda and AARP.
 We have participated in their “Because We Care” Symposiums and hope to spread the word about caregiving throughout our region.
-Our events will be publicized, so come join us and get valuable information that will help you with your future plans.
+Our chapters are involved in annual service projects that support their immediate communities as well as national projects.